Does DINOv3 Set a New Medical Vision Standard? Benchmarking 2D and 3D Classification, Segmentation, and Registration: Findings

 \section{Findings}

 DINOv3 \cite{dinov3}, pretrained solely on natural images, establishes a strong new baseline in the medical domain without any medical specific pre training.
-It demonstrates impressive performance, even outperforming domain specific models like BiomedCLIP \cite{BiomedCLIP} and CT-CLIP \cite{ctclip} in certain scenarios.
-Specifically, it achieves competitive results on 2D chest X ray classification (NIH 14 \cite{Wang2017ChestXRay8HC} and RSNA Pneumonia \cite{rsna2018pneumonia} datasets) and sets a strong new baseline for 3D CT classification (CT-RATE \cite{ct-rate} dataset).
+It demonstrates impressive performance, showing results comparable to domain specific models like BiomedCLIP \cite{BiomedCLIP} and CT-CLIP \cite{ctclip}, and sometimes even outperforming them in certain scenarios.
+Specifically, it achieves comparable performance on 2D chest X ray classification (NIH 14 \cite{Wang2017ChestXRay8HC} and RSNA Pneumonia \cite{rsna2018pneumonia} datasets) and sets a strong new baseline for 3D CT classification (CT-RATE \cite{ct-rate} dataset).
+In the field of endoscopic imaging, DINOv3 also delivers competitive results; it achieves state-of-the-art performance in binary instrument segmentation on the EndoVis18 dataset, although it does not consistently surpass specialized supervised methods in fine-grained classification tasks.
+Furthermore, in cardiac MRI registration, DINOv3 features demonstrate superior correspondence compared to standard methods, particularly in scenarios involving occlusions.
 However, DINOv3 performs poorly on WSI classification, EM, and PET segmentation.

 This performance disparity can be hypothesized to stem from the object centric nature of DINOv3 \cite{dinov3} pretraining.
 Since the model learned from a vast corpus of natural images from Instagram, its visual features are highly attuned to capturing structures and shapes.
-This explains its success in modalities like X-ray and CT, where many diagnostic patterns are linked to macroscopic structural abnormalities.
+This explains its success in modalities like X-ray, CT, and endoscopy, where many diagnostic patterns are linked to macroscopic structural abnormalities.
 In contrast, its performance degrades significantly on image modalities where the visual characteristics differ greatly.
 For WSI, analysis relies on fine grained textural and cellular patterns, which are less represented in DINOv3 object focused feature space.
 For EM, the model features lack the high frequency textural detail required to delineate intricate neuronal boundaries.
 The shift is even more pronounced for PET, as these scans visualize functional metabolic activity, a fundamental departure from the structural patterns in natural images that DINOv3 is primed to recognize.